 Pardon: A form of executive clemency preventing criminal prosecution or removing or extinguishing a criminal conviction.

 Parens Patriae (par'-enz pay'-tree-I): Literally, "parent of his or her country."
 The doctrine under which the court protects the interests of a juvenile.

-Parent Education Program: A court-ordered program offered by Family Court Counseling Services that 1) helps parents cope with changes in the family and focus on their children's needs and 2) educates parents about the mediation and evaluation process and the legal procedures in family court.
+Parent Education Program: A court-ordered program offered by Family Court Services that 1) helps parents cope with changes in the family and focus on their children's needs and 2) educates parents about the mediation and evaluation process and the legal procedures in family court.

 Parenting Plan: A form that provides information to the court in an action in which there is a dispute of the party's proposal for custody and placement of the child.

 Parole: The supervised conditional release of a prisoner before the expiration of his or her sentence.
 If the parolee observes the conditions, he or she need not serve the rest of his or her term.

 Party: A person, business, or government agency actively involved in the prosecution or defense of a legal proceeding.